Zach Lavine To Make Bulls Debut Against The Pistons

 Chicago Bulls fans rejoice!
 In a press conference earlier this afternoon, John Paxson, EVP of Basketball Operations for the Bulls, announced that Zach LaVine will make his Bulls debut this Saturday against the Detroit Pistons.
-This decision came after Bulls executives, medical staff, LaVine, and LaVine’s agent met last night to discuss the conclusion of LaVine’s 11 month rehab of a torn ACL (Anterior Cruciate Ligament) in his left knee.
+This decision came after Bulls executives, medical staff, LaVine, and LaVine’s agent met last night to discuss the conclusion of LaVine’s 11-month rehab of a torn ACL (Anterior Cruciate Ligament) in his left knee.

 Paxson declared that LaVine will initially play 20 minutes per game, but his return and continued role in the lineup will be re-evaluated on a “week-by-week” basis.
 Barring any setbacks, Paxson said that LaVine’s minutes will be marginally increased, likely beginning after the NBA All-Star break on February 16-18.
 Although LaVine is considered to be one of the more promising stars on the team, Paxson commented that LaVine’s minutes will not be strategically saved for late game situations.
 Rather, he and Fred Hoiberg, head coach of the Bulls, are going to discuss this Thursday how LaVine’s minutes will be distributed, and whether he will initially start or come off the bench.
 The 22-year-old star has not played since injuring his knee against the Detroit Pistons on February 3, 2017, which required him to get surgery on February 14 of last year.